Ncodeteam/PUAuto/README.md

 # PUAuto
-Tool Pemasang userengine dan usergame secara otomatis sekali jalan + auto cleaner
+Tool Pemasang PAK dan enjoy secara otomatis sekali jalan + auto cleaner

-# TRIK INI SUDAH TIDAK BEKERJA DI 1.3 PUBG MOBILE GLOBAL

 ```
 jika kamu mau nambahkan fitur apa atau gimana bisa chat dev di telegram
 ```

 ##### Issue
 ```
 some handphone have a couple issue like find bad arg or whatever in mt manager but in terminal emulater this issue has been solve so if
 you have issue like i said before u must using terminal emulator
 ```